 If you think your job’s done when you’ve reached out to people, you’re mistaken.
 Ideally, lots of your leads will get back to you; make sure you don’t lose these prospects by failing to continue the conversation.
 Reply promptly to their emails and give them all the information they need and don’t go cold on them.
 Particularly in the B2B sales world, with sales cycles of many months and the fact that leads will often not be ready to purchase, persistence and following up in the correct way, at the right times, is the hallmark of a successful salesperson.

 Trade shows can be a fantastic way to find new business, but getting the best return on this investment requires a strong follow-up strategy.
-We believe that using lead retrieval software like Akkroo can make this process much, much easier – why not get in touch and find out how our solution can work for you.
+If you’d like to improve your methods of following-up with leads after shows, we’ve covered integrating events with your sales and marketing activities in our downloadable guide.